prashastbindal/notebook/README.md

 As in iteration 1, the site may be found [here](https://notebook-oose.herokuapp.com/).
 The best way to build/run the site locally is by running `./heroku_local.sh`, or using IntelliJ with the environment variables listed below.
 Tests can be run through IntelliJ or by running `./gradlew test`.

+Tests are also automatically run through GitHub CI and can be seen [here](https://github.com/jhu-oose/2020-spring-group-NoteBook/actions).

 We have started using PostgreSQL as our database, which needs to be setup for the app to work locally.
 Instructions for installing PostgreSQL can be found [here](https://www.postgresql.org/download/).